Should Orthodox Christians Keep The Sabbath?

 Alleged pagan roots of Christian worship on “Sunday”

-Contrary to what many fringe Protestants believe, worship on Sunday does not derive from any sort of pagan roots.
+Contrary to what some fringe Protestants believe, worship on Sunday does not derive from any sort of pagan roots.
 While “Sunday” on the civil Roman calendar was indeed the day dedicated to the worship of the Roman sun god, the day itself did not, does not, and will never belong to the pagans or their false gods.

 Sunday is simply the name of a given day of the week in English and other languages of Germanic origin.
 Moreover, in many Christian nations around the Mediterranean Sea, the name for this day is derived from Lord’s Day, while other exclusively Orthodox nations (those in Eastern Europe) use a word derived from the word Resurrection.